AndrewDonelson/golog/README.md

 ## Usage

-You can set a environment variable "BUILD_ENV" to either [dev, qa or prod] and when a logger is created it will auto-detect and set the proper environment.
+You can set a environment variable BUILD_ENV to either [dev, qa or prod] and when a logger is created it will auto-detect and set the proper environment.
 After creating the logger you may of course manually set the environment by using `log.SetEnvironment({EnvDevelopment})`.
 Below are the Options for when creating a Custom Logger:

 ```go